The simple answer would be a big “NO”

 5. Ask for a lower interest rate

 Once you have gathered enough money to pay off your debts, you might want to negotiate your interest rate with your creditor.
-You can’t reduce the principal amount at all, it’s the interest which can be settled.
-Although you aren’t entitled to a lower rate, there’s no harm to ask.
+You can’t reduce the principal amount at all, it’s the interest that can be settled.
+Although you aren’t entitled to a lower rate, there’s no harm in asking.

 6. Don’t close your credit cards after paying off

 As you pay off your credit cards, you might think of closing them so that you will never be tempted to incur huge balances on them again.

 However, closing too many credit cards within a short time gap can create a red flag on your credit card report.

 A better option would be to wait for a few months before closing each card.
 For example,6 months or so.
 Closing several credit cards, especially older cards, in a short period of time can give creditors an indication that you are having financial hardship and can’t afford to maintain multiple credit cards.
 Apart from that, closing old cards also removes a good credit history from your credit report.

 Closing one card and waiting a few months before you close another is usually a better strategy to protect your credit score.